erikng/blog.eriknicolasgomez.com/_posts/2016-11-28-managing_mini_bar.md

 ![Customized Control Strip](https://github.com/erikng/blogposts/blob/master/ControlStrip/Customized%20Touch%20Bar.png?raw=true "Customized Control Strip")

 ## Final Notes
-If you have not noticed, in all examples, there are _four_ values set.
-This is because there are exactly four "buttons" you can customize.
-Make sure that whichever mechanism you deploy has **all four values configured.**

 While some macadmins hate over-managing configurations, there is some benefits to this approach:

 1. You can now configure a shortcut key to instantly lock your devices.
 Your security team may love this.
 2. Some users may never know or care to customize their Control Strip.
 This at least allows you to be consistent.
 3. More than likely you know what's best for your company, not Apple.